Grandmagic13/betterplace-homework/README.md

 and save it to your *webdrivers* directory (e.g. `$USERHOME/webdrivers`)
 - Add your webdrivers directory (e.g. `$USERHOME/webdrivers`) to your `PATH` environment variable on your operating system.

+# Dev notes
+Sadly haven't had time to do the optional task, I still hope that this will suffice.